 Truckers Rescue Driver That Did Not Want To Be Saved

-Posted on behalf of The Bell Law Firm, PLLC on Aug 05, 2011 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Aug 05, 2011 in Car Accidents

 There's a sad irony in this story of two truckers who saved a woman from her burning vehicle.
 They risked their lives and have suffered physically and emotionally since that day.
 And the woman they saved may have been responsible for the crash -- she told police she deliberately drove into the guardrail.
 This didn't happen in West Virginia, but it easily could have.

 In March of 2009, the two men were driving together when they came across the accident.
 The vehicle, a Hummer, had gone through a guardrail and over the embankment.
 A handful of people were at the scene, trying to help.
 The car and its driver were engulfed in flames.

 One man pulled her free; the other carried her to safety.
 A month later, the Highway Patrol honored the two as heroes in a formal ceremony.